julyfun/how-to/notes/julyfun/25/10/learn-zellij-assuming-you-know-tmux.md

 ---

 When do you need zellij
-- If you like ghostty on 10/20 2025 and you like ssh and tmux, you will find tmux not working on remote tmux in ghostty.
+- If you like ghostty on 10/20 2025 and you like ssh and tmux, you will find remote tmux not working with ghostty.
     - although this may solve the problem: https://ghostty.org/docs/help/terminfo#ssh

 ## key